 Call for Evidence

-The Call for Evidence was open between 1 and 30 March and was primarily aimed at researchers and those delivering services which had been evaluated.
-We received over 200 responses, all of which have been considered when writing the Case for Change.
+In March 2021, Josh also launched a Call for Evidence to identify the wealth of existing evidence and research to help support the review.
+This was open between 1st and 30th March and was primarily aimed at researchers and those delivering services which had been evaluated.
+We received over 200 responses.
+You can find a summary in the ‘supporting evidence’ annex of the Case for Change.

-Partnering with What Works for Children’s Social Care
+What Works for Children’s Social Care

 Research with children and families who have experienced children’s social care

 The first part of this work focussed on estimating the social costs of adverse outcomes for children who have a social worker (for example in education, health, employment and other areas), and the amount spent on children’s social care and associated public services.